 Fitting a Linear Simulation with XGBoost

-This notebook uses shap to demonstrate how XGBoost behaves when we fit it to simulated data where the label has a linear relationship to the features.
+This notebook uses SHAP to demonstrate how XGBoost behaves when we fit it to simulated data where the label has a linear relationship to the features.

 [1]: